zenwork/fhir-beacon/README.md

 ### Libraries

-Although no extra library is needed to create or interact with a web component, there are many librairies that make their development much easier.
-This UI toolkit leans masively on Lit and on Shoelace.
+Although no extra library is needed to create or interact with a web component, there are many librairies that make their development easier.

 ### Resources

-#### dependencies
+* [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) - The specification
 * [Lit Library](https://lit.dev) - most popular library for implenting web components
-* [Shoelace](https://shoelace.style/) - A great UI library built with web components

-#### documenation
-* [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) - The specification
 * [Web Component](https://webcomponents.dev/) - online IDE with demos of supporting libraries and frameworks
 * [Browser Support](https://caniuse.com/custom-elementsv1)